alexcritschristoph/VRCA/README.md

 **`find_circular_fast.py`**

 Quickly finds circular contigs in metagenome assemblies by looking for the overlap at the start and end of contigs.
 Please run `pip install edlib` prior to running.
+Note that sometimes this doesn't find all circular contigs - if it isn't working well for you, please run the original `find_circular.py`!
+That script is also better tested on more real world metagenomes than this one.

 Usage: